nodejs/node-core-utils/docs/git-node.md

                   non-interactively.
-If an undesirable situation occurs, such as a pull request or commit check fails, then git node land will abort.                              [boolean] [default: false]
+If an undesirable situation occurs, such as a pull request or commit check fails, then git node land will abort.                              [boolean] [default: false] --skipRefs      Prevent Fixes and Refs information from being added to commit metadata                            [boolean] [default: false]

 Examples: